Matrix Completion in Group Testing: Bounds and Simulations: Information gain between missing and outcome matrices

-If item $j$ is non-defective, the true value of any missing entry in the representative column of item $j$, i.e., $\mM(:, j)$, does not affect the test outcomes.
+If item $j$ is non-defective, the true value of any missing entry in the representative column of item $j$, i.e., $\mG(:, j)$, does not affect the test outcomes.
 On the other hand, if item $j_0$ is defective and satisfies the first condition, the outcome of test $i$ may be affected by item $j_0$.
-The second condition ensures that row $i$ never contains a defective item $j^\prime$ and the entry of that item, i.e., $m_{i j^\prime}$, is known to be 1.
-Otherwise, test $i$ is positive, and any missing entry in row $i$ except $m_{i j^\prime}$ does not affect the outcome of test $i$.
-For example, let us consider the input vector
+The second condition ensures that row $i$ never contains a defective item $j^\prime$ and the entry of that item, i.e., $g_{i j^\prime}$, is known to be 1.
+Otherwise, test $i$ is positive, and any missing entry in row $i$ except $g_{i j^\prime}$ does not affect the outcome of test $i$.
+For example, let us consider a column of $\mX$ as follow